 All employees of the Company and its subsidiaries, other than those classified as off-site employees, are eligible to participate in the Cass Information Systems, Inc. 401(k) Plan.
 Eligible employees may enter the plan at the first of the month following one month of service.
-Employees may voluntarily defer the maximum level allowed by the Internal Revenue Service (IRS), which was \$16,500 for 2010, plus an additional \$5,500 catch-up contribution for employees age 50 or older.
+Employees may voluntarily defer the maximum level allowed by the Internal Revenue Service (IRS), which was \$16,500 for 2011, plus an additional \$5,500 catch-up contribution for employees age 50 or older.

 The Company matches 50% of the first 3% of employee contributions, subject to IRS limitations.
 All employee contributions vest immediately.
-Company contributions are subject to a three-year vesting period.
+Company contributions vest for each employee on the employee's third anniversary of employment with the Company.